Huijiwiki: History

 One of the founders, Gao Anh, has always been fond of researching all kinds of worldviews and American dramas and games, and is an administrator of the A Song of Ice and Fire Chinese Wiki, which is hosted on the wiki farm Wikia.
-However, Wikia's outdated style, excessive limitations, poor Chinese language support, and blocking by the People's Republic of China kept him wondering why there wasn't a wiki farm in mainland China.
+However, the limitations and poor Chinese language support at the time, along with the blocking by the People's Republic of China kept him wondering why there wasn't a wiki farm in mainland China.
 On the other hand, Gao Aung, who was already in his fourth year of work, began to feel bored with his job, which was planning for a handheld game.
 He told another administrator of the A Song of Ice and Fire Chinese Wiki, Gu Xi, about his idea of "making a wikia by himself".
 After a conversation, Gu Xi chose to go back to his country and work with Gao Aang to make a "wikia in China".

 The first wiki hosted on Huijiwiki after its creation was the Song of Ice and Fire Chinese Wiki.

 On January 19, 2022, Huijiwiki was mistakenly thought to be closed because the owner forgot to renew the server.